 The following description summarizes certain terms of our capital stock, as they are expected to be in effect upon the completion of this offering.
-We expect to adopt an amended and restated certificate of incorporation and bylaws in connection with the completion of this offering, and this description summarizes certain of the provisions that are expected to be included in those documents.
+We are currently incorporated in California and will reincorporate in Delaware prior to the completion of this offering.
+We expect to adopt a Delaware certificate of incorporation and bylaws in connection with the completion of this offering, and this description summarizes carried in the provisions that are expected to be included in those documents.
 This summary does not purport to be complete and is qualified in its entirety by the provisions in our certificate of incorporation and bylaws, copies of which have been filed with the SEC as exhibits to the registration statement of which this prospectus is a part, and to the applicable provisions of Delaware law.

-Upon the completion of this offering and the filing of our amended and restated certificate of incorporation to be effective upon completion of this offering, our authorized capital stock will consist of 900,000,000 shares of common stock, par value \$0.001 per share, and 100,000,000 shares of convertible preferred stock, par value \$0.001 per share.
+Upon the completion of this offering and the filing of our amended and restated certificate of incorporation to be effective upon completion of this offering, our authorized capital stock will consist of shares of common stock, par value \$0.0001 per share, and shares of convertible preferred stock, par value \$0.0001 per share.

-Upon the completion of this offering, all of the outstanding shares of our convertible preferred stock will convert into an aggregate of 14.850,993 shares of our common stock.
+Upon the completion of this offering, all of the outstanding shares of our convertible preferred stock will convert into an aggregate of 153,415,871 shares of our common stock.

-Based on 18,944,988 shares of common stock outstanding as of March 31, 2021, after giving effect to the automatic conversion of all of our outstanding 14,376,272 shares of convertible preferred stock at March 31, 2021 into an aggregate of 14,850,993 shares of common stock upon the completion of this offering and the issuance of 7,350,000 shares of common stock in this offering, there will be 26,294,988 shares of common stock outstanding upon the completion of this offering.
+Based on 195,708,393 shares of common stock outstanding as of March 31, 2021, after giving effect to the automatic conversion of all of our outstanding 153,415,871 shares of convertible preferred stock at March 31, 2021 into an aggregate of 153,415,871 shares of common stock upon the completion of this offering and the issuance of shares of common stock in this offering, there will be shares of common stock outstanding upon the completion of this offering.
 As of March 31, 2021, we had 428 stockholders of record.
-As of March 31, 2021, there were 4,623,643 shares of common stock subject to outstanding options.
+As of March 31, 2021, there were 47,866,502 shares of common stock subject to outstanding options.